agimenezromero/SPC_Analysis/README.md

 - `Final frame`: Frame where thr analysis will finish
 - `Time step`: Number of frames between consecutive frames in the analysis.
 In a good computer this method can take about 5 minutes to analyse 500 frames, so set the time step accordingly to this consideration.
 - `Selection 1`: Type of particles to analyse.
 The selection syntax is the same used by [MdAnalysis](https://www.mdanalysis.org/docs/documentation_pages/selections.html) or [Visual Molecular Dynamics (VMD) software](https://www.ks.uiuc.edu/Research/vmd/current/ug/).
+- `Filename`: The name of the .npy file that will be saved.

 *The other paramaters are not used in this particular analysis